-Facility Utility Routines Data Compression/Expansion facility DCX routines Print Symbiont Modification facility PSM routines Symbiont/Job Controller Interface facility SMB routines
+Facility Utility Routines Data Compression/Expansion facility DCX routines Print Symbiont Modification facility PSM routines Symbiont/Job Controller Interface facility SMB routines Traceback faciltiy TBK routines

-Like all other system routines in the OpenVMS environment, the utility routines described in this manual conform to the OpenVMS Calling Standard.
+Like all other system routines in the OpenVMS environment, the utility routines described in this manual conform to the HP OpenVMS Calling Standard.
 Note that for stylistic purposes, the calling syntax illustrated for routines documented in this manual is consistent.
 However, you should consult your programming language documentation to determine the appropriate syntax for calling these routines.